Students

 i.
 Members of the Age Act Committee, including its chairs, shall be designated by the Office of the Provost and serve three (3) year terms.
 Members may be reappointed upon the end of their term.

 ii.
-The Committee shall include one representative from each of the following units: Division of Enrollment Management, Honors Program, Division of Student Affairs, and Office of Institutional Equity as well as a member of the faculty with expertise in human development or a related field.
+The Committee shall include one representative from each of the following units: Division of Enrollment Management, Honors Program, Division of Student Affairs, and Office for Inclusion and Civil Rights (OICR) as well as a member of the faculty with expertise in human development or a related field.
 Members from additional offices may be appointed at the discretion of the Office of the Provost.

 iii.
-This Policy and Procedures and the Age Act Committee Submission Form shall be available on the Office of Institutional Equity’s website.
+This Policy and Procedures and the Age Act Committee Submission Form shall be available on the Office for Inclusion and Civil Rights (OICR) website.

 B. Deliberative Process for Assessing Role of Age in University Activity, Program or Service: